Thursday, September 26th, 2019

 In dealing with financial settlement on divorce you are carving up the assets (including pensions) held by you and your spouse (jointly or solely) and the division of capital is final – this is your one and only chance to ensure the settlement is reasonable and fair and that you are getting what you are entitled to.
 There is in addition the issue of maintenance that needs to be considered.
 Most people would like a trained professional to advise and represent them.
 However, with the virtual removal of Legal Aid from this area funding expensive legal fees is often out of scope for many.

-Not necessarily in this order but the obvious considerations would be:
+Not necessarily in this order but the obvious considerations for paying for a divorce would be:

 1. Using your own capital – you may not have liquid funds, but you may have property that you could leverage by way of an increased mortgage.
-Whilst this may sound extreme and potentially expensive given you may have administration fees, it is worth considering as a form of finance to fund legal costs.
+Whilst this may sound extreme and potentially expensive given you may have administration fees, it is worth considering as a form of finance to fund the legal costs of a divorce.

 2. Using joint resources – you and your spouse may be in similar positions and unable to access joint assets without agreement of the other.
 Often you can agree to set aside a certain fund to meet both parties’ legal costs, perhaps up to a cap.

 3. Asking your spouse if he/she would agree to meet your solicitors’ legal costs.
 This can be a big ask as they will have to fund their own legal costs as well.
 It is usually only a realistic prospect if one spouse has very substantial assets/income compared to the other.

 4. Application to court for a Legal Services Order – this is an interim application to the court to ask a judge to order your spouse to meet your legal fees.
 These applications are not easy – there are a few hurdles to overcome in terms of the criteria you need to establish to be successful.
 You should only pursue if your lawyer strongly recommends you do so.